Graceful shutdown and zero downtime deployments in Kubernetes

 Summary

-You should pay attention to Pods being deleted from your cluster since their IP address might be still used to route traffic.
+You should pay attention to Pods being deleted from your cluster since their IP addresses might still be used to route traffic.

-Instead of immediately shutting down your Pods, you should consider waiting a little bit longer in your application or set up a preStop
+Instead of immediately shutting down your Pods, you should consider waiting a little longer in your application or setting up a preStop hook.

 The Pod should be removed only after all the endpoints in the cluster are propagated and removed from kube-proxy, Ingress controllers, CoreDNS, etc.

-If your Pods run long-lived tasks such as transcoding videos or serving real-time updates with WebSockets, you should consider using rainbow deployments.
+You should consider using rainbow deployments if your Pods run long-lived tasks such as transcoding videos or serving real-time updates with WebSockets.

-You can manually remove the older deployments as soon as the long-running task is completed.
+You can manually remove the older deployments after the long-running task is completed.

 Or you could automatically scale your deployment to zero replicas to automate the process.